nophead/NopSCADlib/readme.md

 ---
 <a name="Opengrab"></a>
 ## Opengrab
-Nicodrone OpenGrab V3 electro-permananet magnet, see <https://nicadrone.com/products/epm-v3>.
+Nicodrone OpenGrab V3 electro-permanent magnet, see <https://nicadrone.com/products/epm-v3>.

-A permanent magnet that can be magnatized and de-magnatized electronically.
+A permanent magnet that can be magnetized and de-magnetized electronically.

 [vitamins/opengrab.scad](vitamins/opengrab.scad) Implementation.